squaredasher/qwiky/README.md

 > **This is a WIP, please don't use it in production a lot of things will break as we move forward with the development.**

-Qwiky is a collection of utilities, hooks and components for building awesome apps with [Qwik](https://qwik.builder.io/)
+Qwiky is a collection of hooks, utilities, and components for building awesome apps with [Qwik](https://qwik.builder.io/)

 ## 🦄 Hooks
 Collection of essential Qwik Hooks